The U.S. Postal Service wanted to make sure they could deliver the mail Wednesday by asking residents to do something: shovel and salt.

 • Overhangs should be clear and free of snow and ice to avoid injury.

-If a mail carrier feels a situation is unsafe, they are instructed to hold the mail until later, said the postal service.
+If a mail carrier feels a situation is unsafe, they could hold the mail until later, said the postal service.